 - Must be a resident of Mobile County; and

-STEPS TO BE APPOINTED A NOTARY
+STEPS TO BE APPOINTED A NOTARY PUBLIC

-- Complete notary public application;
+- Complete a notary public application;

 Download Notary Application